kibotu/TimeBomb/README.md

 ## How to use

-1 Add to build date to defaultConfig
+1. Add to build date to defaultConfig

      buildConfigField "String", "BUILD_DATE", "\"" + new Date().getTime() + "\""

-2 Invoke check at app start
+2. Invoke check at app start

     TimeBomb.bombAfterDays(this, BuildConfig.BUILD_DATE, 14);

-Adapt Message in string.xml
+(Optional) Adapt Message in string.xml

     <string name="time_bomb_message">This Version is no longer Supported.
 Please update.</string>

-// add public apis and requirements

 ## Contributors